AdamClarkStandke/TinyMachineLearning/README.md

 ## Project: Drone Flight Controller using the Arduino Nano 33 BLE Sense Rev2

 WARNING!!!
-THIS PROJECT IS AN OPEN SOURCE HARDWARE PROJECT, SO WARNINIG!!!
-READ THE [MIT LICENSE](https://github.com/AdamClarkStandke/TinyMachineLearning/blob/main/LICENSE) BEFORE USING!!!!
+THIS PROJECT IS AN OPEN SOURCE HARDWARE PROJECT TAKE ALL PRECATIONS BEFORE ASSEMBLY SUCH AS MASK, GLOVES AND FIRE EXTINGUISHER.
+IN THAT REGARD READ THE [MIT LICENSE](https://github.com/AdamClarkStandke/TinyMachineLearning/blob/main/LICENSE) ALSO  BEFORE USING!!!!

 This project stems from Montvydas in which he developed an Arduino Nano Quadcopted as found here: [Arduino Nano Quadcopter](https://www.instructables.com/Arduino-micro-Quadcopter/).
 I wanted to design my own flight controller system using the same prinicples from Montvydas Project.
-This project uses the Arduino Nano 33 BLE Sense Rev2 as the main contoller and will incorporate the Nano 33 BLE Sense Rev2 for its AI capabilites using the [Arducam Mini Module 5MP Plus OV5642](https://www.amazon.com/dp/B013JUKZ48/ref=sspa_dk_detail_0?psc=1&pd_rd_i=B013JUKZ48&pd_rd_w=ZOLHi&content-id=amzn1.sym.0d1092dc-81bb-493f-8769-d5c802257e94&pf_rd_p=0d1092dc-81bb-493f-8769-d5c802257e94&pf_rd_r=N4BZXPBP4T07WSD3WTVA&pd_rd_wg=ID8SA&pd_rd_r=286a49c2-6c11-459f-a6f0-a719a400a8db&s=industrial&sp_csd=d2lkZ2V0TmFtZT1zcF9kZXRhaWwy) camera for scene classification and person detection purposes.
-Since the Arduino Nano 33 BLE Sense Rev2 already contains a built in IMU unit, Pressure sensor, and Bluetooth, alot of the modules found in  Montvydas Project have been removed.
+This project uses the Arduino Nano 33 BLE Sense Rev2 as the main contoller and will incorporate the Nano 33 BLE Sense Rev2 for its AI capabilites, namely I will be using the [TLFM](https://github.com/tensorflow/tflite-micro) library to train a [PPO agent](https://docs.ray.io/en/master/rllib/rllib-algorithms.html#ppo) to control the drone's flight system (i.e. its motors).

+### Old Version: Schematic and PCB layout:

+This was the first version of the PCB flight control system.
+Eventhough it works, there were certain design elements that needed to be modified, such as the jst connectors for the battery and how the nano was powered.
+Thus, this version should not be used for assembly but is here for documentation purposes only!!

+Similar to Version two, since the Arduino Nano 33 BLE Sense Rev2 already contains a built in IMU unit, Pressure sensor, and Bluetooth, alot of the modules found in  Montvydas Project have been removed.
 The only thing I added was a step-up voltage converter/booster for the lipo 3.7V+ battery that powers Nano 33 BLE Sense Rev2.
-The finished  schematic version and Pcb is shown below.
+The finished  schematic version and Pcb is shown below

-### Schematic and PCB layout:

-Below is the PCB Schematic that will house the Arduino Nano 33 BLE Sense Rev 2 Flight Controller.
-Basically follows the [Arduino Nano Quadcopter](https://www.instructables.com/Arduino-micro-Quadcopter/) PCB Schematic only slight differences as mentioned above:

 **Schematic**
 ![](https://github.com/AdamClarkStandke/TinyMachineLearning/blob/main/Drone/Hardware/SCH_nano_carrier_th_0-nano_carrier_th_1_2023-06-04.png)